 Instead of breaking topics into subtopics until you exhaust all the possibilities, you match the information to the person’s stage of the buying cycle.

-This method allows you to create fewer content assets while still organizing them in the most logical way.
+This method allows you to create fewer types of content while still organizing them in the most logical way.

 Here, let me explain.